jayfang88/eventlite/README.md

 [Eventlite Live Link](https://eventlite-fsp.herokuapp.com)

-Eventlite, an Eventbrite clone, is an event discovery and planning application.
-The app allows users to find, create, and register for events that can be viewed and bookmarked by other users.
-It was created with Ruby on Rails backend, PostgreSQL database, and React/Redux frontend.
+Eventlite, an Eventbrite clone, is a full stack event discovery and planning web application.
+The app allows users to perform all CRUD actions including finding, creating, and registering for events that can be viewed and bookmarked by other users.
+It was developed using Ruby on Rails backend, PostgreSQL database, and React/Redux frontend.

 <img src="app/assets/images/eventlite-landing.png"/>